 Join the Product Supply Graduate Programme

 Do you have a passion for production and management?
 Join our graduate programme and become a part of a global leadership pipeline within manufacturing.
-Use your recently acquired master degree within engineering, natural sciences, supply chain management or other related fields - and make a difference to patients all around the world!
-If this appeals to you, continue reading to meet current graduates at the blog.
-Apply before 9 February 2014 for the positions based in Denmark (HQ), China, France, Brazil and US – all positions include an international rotation.
+Use your recently acquired master's degree within engineering, natural sciences, supply chain management or other related fields - and make a difference to patients all around the world!
+If this appeals to you, continue reading below - and don’t forget to check out the graduate blog

 About Product Supply